Granola-Team/mina-on-chain-voting/README.md

 - podman/Docker
 - pnpm (and issue `pnpm env use --global 18`)

-Issue `just` development options.
-Examine 'Justfile' to see how they work.
+Issue `just` to see the options.
+Examine [Justfile](./Justfile) to see how they work.
 Issue `just install` to install yet more dependencies.

 Configure your `.env` file.
 See the [`.env.example`](./.env.example).